Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 He shook his mane and stamped a foot.
 "And if not for Kevin Jenkins, I would have been a casualty of that attack.
 Instead, I became one of its heroes.
 I killed half of them."

-"So...what's your baggage?"
+"So... what's your baggage?"
 Allison asked.

 Kirk didn't answer for a while.
 When he finally did, the creaks and crackling of his language were audibly laced with emotion even for human ears.

-"I...asked him to join us."
+"I... asked him to join us."
 He said.
 "Jenkins.
 He was the first person I approached to be part of the *Sanctuary* crew after we first got some of the guys home."

 "He said no." Allison guessed.

 "He said, '*I'm right where I want to be, man*'."

 Allison nodded, sympathetically.
 "I think I get it.
-You hero-worshiped him, and then he turned out to be...not quite what you-"
+You hero-worshiped him, and then he turned out to be... not quite what you-"

 "He turned out to be an asshole."
 Kirk interrupted, putting it bluntly.
-"I used to just think he was damaged and weary, but the more I think about it, the things he said about your species, the way he spoke about the whole universe as if it owed him something, the way he...seemed to think everything revolved around him.
+"I used to just think he was damaged and weary, but the more I think about it, the things he said about your species, the way he spoke about the whole universe as if it owed him something, the way he... seemed to think everything revolved around him.
 I didn't know anything about your species before, all I saw in him was the answer to my greatest fear, alive and joking after being pounded half stupid by their pulse guns."

-"I saw...life!
+"I saw... life!
 Hope!" he brayed.
 "I saw the answer to what I didn't know was called a 'prayer'!
 I saw a dynamic being who stood and fought and *won* against the thing that had kept me pinned and terrified my entire life.
 Do you know what that feels like, to see your *monsters* torn apart by an ordinary weary traveler?"

 Allison just sat in silence and let him rattle on.